joakimk/engine_experiment/README.md

 I want to see if it's practical to build a large rails app composed of multiple engines.

-I'm looking to build a dependency graph within the application to be able to only load the required engines.
+I'm building a dependency graph within the application to be able to only load the required engines.
 A worker process should not load an admin interface, a test of the cms should not load background workers.

 The main goals are:
 * Faster turnaround time for new features.
 It should be like you're working on smaller rails apps... because, well, you do.